 Prevention of cervical, vulvar, vaginal and anal cancer caused by HPV types 16, 18, 31, 33, 45, 52 and 58

 Prevention of dysplastic, premalignant cervical, vulvar, vaginal and anal lesions caused by types 6, 11, 16, 18, 31, 33, 45, 52 and 58

 Prevention of genital warts caused by types 6 and 11

 What does the HPV vaccine do?

-These 2 vaccines can prevent most cases of cervical cancer, if given before the individual is exposed to the virus.
-In addition, these vaccines can prevent vaginal and vulvar cancer in women, while Gardasil can prevent genital warts and anal cancer in women and men.
+The current vaccines can prevent most cases of cervical cancer, if given before the individual is exposed to the virus.

 Research has shown that receiving the vaccine at a young age isn't linked to an earlier start of sexual activity.
 Also, response to the vaccine is better at younger ages than it is at older ages.